nicolasleivab/JS/README.md

 # JavaScript Under the Hood

-This repository contains simple yet meaningful excercises to get a better understanding of how JavaScript works as well as some basic programming principles.
+This repository contains simple yet meaningful excercises to get a better understanding of how JavaScript works as well as some programming principles.
+The excersices are contained in several scripts that can be run using an online tool of preference or the web console.
 The code presented here is for educational purposes only.
 <br><br>

 ### Table of Contents